Atomwaffenverbotsvertrag UNO 2017

 2. Each State Party shall take all appropriate legal, administrative and other

-measures, including the imposition of penal sanctions, to prevent and suppress any
+measures, including the imposition of penal sanctions, to prevent and suppress

-activity prohibited to a State Party under this Treaty undertaken by persons or on
+activity prohibited to a State Party under this Treaty undertaken by persons or

 territory under its jurisdiction or control.